 Ease of Wear and Care

 Tiny buttons or snaps and small zippers are all difficult for some elderly women to maneuver.
-Look for pull-on and wrap-around styles of tops and pants.
+Look for easy access clothing with pull-on and wrap-around styles of tops and pants.
 Front-closure bras may be significantly easier for a woman than having to twist her arms in order to reach around her back.

 Look for fabrics that can be machine-washed and -dried in either a home or care situation.
 Avoid fragile fabrics that cannot stand up to the potentially rough handling of an industrial washer in a care environment or require special care such as hand-washing, hang-drying or ironing.
 Fabrics should feel soft against sensitive skin.